Nickwgo/lossy-text-compressor/README.md

 Short options (one '-') that take no arguments may be proceeded immediately (without a space) by another short option.
 For example:

-    ltc -cdi ifile ofile
+    ltc -ccdi ifile ofile

-compresses then decompresses 'ifile', outputting the result to 'ofile'.
+compresses twice then decompresses 'ifile', outputting the result to 'ofile'.

 The output file should be specified on its own, that is, without an accompanying option (as above).